Ilarian/ScroogeCoin/src/README.md

 # How it works?

-- App.tsx handles the rendering of components.
+- Apphandles the order of components.
-- Date range component implements the inputs and sends them to Apicall.tsx
+- Daterange component implements the inputs and sends them to Apicall.tsx
 - Apicall fetches the data and parses it into UnifiedData object array, which is then filtered for a single datapoint closest to midnight for each day.
 - UnifiedData array is then routed back to app, which passes it to displaydata component.
 - Displaydata component then handles parsing the wanted information from the datapoint array.